- Carbon fiber is a lighter alternative to steel that’s five times stronger and twice as stiff.

 On any weekday, Chicago’s downtown business district, the Loop, teems with harried humans crossing the street like herds of wild antelope fleeing a predator.
 Most scurry past the Field Building without considering its significance—or that of the historic building demolished in 1931 on the same site: the Home Insurance Building.
 Built in 1884, it was the first tall building erected on a frame made of structural steel—a light, affordable, and durable material that allowed structures to be built taller, stronger, and faster than those made of wood or stone.

 More than 130 years later, steel and steel frame remain kings in skyscraper construction.
 But innovations in composite carbon-fiber materials and robotic-fabrication techniques could mean a new despot will soon unseat them.
-And if research occurring at the Autodesk Technology Center in Boston, otherwise known as BUILD Space, is any indication, it could be just as transformative.
+And if research occurring at the Autodesk Technology Center in Boston is any indication, it could be just as transformative.

-One of the most promising composites for the future of building is carbon fiber.
+One of the most promising composite building materials for the future is carbon fiber.
 A polymer comprising long, thin strands of carbon atoms bound together in a crystalline formation—each strand thinner than a human hair—it’s lighter than steel, five times stronger, and twice as stiff.
 As such, it’s particularly popular among manufacturers, who twist its strands together like yarn that can be woven into fabric or molded into permanent shapes.
 This process is used for everything from bike frames, fishing poles, and aircraft wings to race-car bodies, golf-club shafts, and sailboat masts.

-“Carbon fiber and other composite materials are highly performative, meaning they have a very small weight but can take enormous loads,” says architect and recent BUILD Space resident Simon Kim, principal at Ibañez Kim, an architecture and design firm in Cambridge, Massachusetts.
+“Carbon fiber and other composite materials are highly performative, meaning they have a very small weight but can take enormous loads,” says architect and recent Autodesk Technology Center resident Simon Kim, principal at Ibañez Kim, an architecture and design firm in Cambridge, MA.